hrary/delirium-classification-lstm/README.md

 The solution integrates with a MongoDB database storing patient sensor data and current assignments + patient statuses, running continuous inference and updating patient status in near real-time.

+LSTM Model partially trained on data extracted from the MIMIC-IV Waveform Database (https://physionet.org/content/mimic4wdb/0.1.0/)

-Made by Harry Lu :3
+Analysis model and backend made by Harry Lu :3